jsquaredosquared/novocraft-sv-benchmarking/README.md

 Other aligners can be added, provided that a samtools-indexed CRAM file is produced.

 The location of the reference genome can be specified in the config file.
-The various indexes required by the aligners must be produced using the relevant tools (e.g., `samtools index`, `novoindex`, `bwa-mem2 index`) and made available in the same directory.
+The various indexes required by the aligners must be produced using the relevant tools (e.g., `samtools index`, `novoindex`, `bwa-mem2 index`) and made available in the same directory as the reference genome.

 ### `02_call`